Guide: 3 Components of a Quality Public Site in Atlas

 2. Course Information

 Under the 🌐 All Curriculum tab of your internal, private Atlas site, you will find links to Browse, Adopted Standards, and References.
 When customizing your public site, you have the ability to customize this tab to include a variety of different collections of information for your stakeholders.
 Schools should also consider how much detail about each course they would like to share, including course titles and teacher information.
 Here are three of the most common ways that schools display their course information.
-Public Site Course Information 1 300x300 1

-By including a Browse tab, schools allow stakeholders to explore their curriculum by using filters.
+By including a All Courses tab, schools allow stakeholders to explore their curriculum by using filters.
 Schools can decide whether to share all of the entire curriculum map, unit calendar, or course descriptions when viewers select a course and open it.
 Schools can also determine if they would like to make the attachments included in their unit plans public or to keep them as exclusively internal documents for teacher reference.

 Many schools opt to include a bank of course descriptions in their public site.
 When designing curriculum, Atlas provides a field for a course description for every course and unit.
 Users can use the same filtering features to explore grade levels and content areas and read the descriptions of each course without the details of the unit calendar or curriculum map.